ZWooden26/EW309-LIDAR/README.md

-The following are each group members script for the Occupancy Grid Project in the "Scripts" Branch:
+The following are each group members script for the Occupancy Grid Project:

 1) Hernandez_LIDAR.py
 2) mumaw_script.py
 3) wooden_LIDAR.py
 4) wooden_LIDAR.py is the final code created for submission.

-The following is supplementary code to help with the final script in the "needed-functions" branch:
+The following is supplementary code to help with the final script:

 reset_odom.py
-The following are all items needed in order to create the Readme and Docsify page in the "Docsify-page-items" branch:
+The following are all items needed in order to create the Readme and Docsify page:

 README.md
 docsify-readme page